amvsganesh/registration/README.md

  ### Additional Notes
  1 .Frontend: Since there is no frontend, use Postman for API testing.<br>
  2 .Error Handling: Detailed error handling is provided by the API.<br>
- 3 .Response is in JSON format
+ 3 .Response is in JSON format <br>
  4 .Contact: For support or issues, contact amvsganesh@gmail.com.<br>